dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 We will provide with the right documentation via a breaking change notice and a document that will contain guidance and samples.

+## Does this mean .NET is keeping drawing/image processing code to Windows users?

+Not really.
+The types in `System.Drawing.Common` don't actually implement drawing, font processing or image parsing.
+The .NET APIs are merely wrappers that call into native Windows APIs (namely GDI and GDI+).
+The cross-platform implementation of `System.Drawing.Common` is provided by `libgdiplus` which is a native re-implementation of the underlying Windows APIs.
+That's why the experience on other operating systems is subpar and difficult to maintain -- it amounts to re-implementing parts of Windows.

+`System.Drawing.Common`, just like `System.Windows.Forms`, are very thin wrappers over Windows technologies and weren't designed for cross-platform use in mind.
+This means trying to make these technologies work on other platforms doesn't always work well.
+And in case of `System.Drawing.Common` the end result feels like square peg in a round hole.

 ## What does the usage data of `System.Drawing.Common` reveal?

 In order to assess how `System.Drawing.Common` we looked at the API usage from